evkx/evkx.github.io/content/technology/battery/charging/_index.md

 It is the same with CCS HPC Chargers.
 This is limited to 500 Amper.
 400 volt on 500 Amper is max 200KW.
 A 300 volt car would be limited to 150KW.

+**Temprateure** The battery temprature can affect the charging speed greatly.
+In cold weather the charging speed can be reduced with more than 50%.

+This is way some evs offer automatic heating of the battery when navigating to a

 #### Charging speed examples